 The Beguiled - 2017

-The Beguiled was written and directed by Sofia Coppola and it’s based on a novel of the same name.
+The Beguiled was written and directed by Sofia Coppola, and it’s based on a novel of the same name.
 This movie also premiered at the 2017 Cannes Films Festival, where Coppola took home the best director award.
-This movie stars an all-star cast in Nicole Kidman, Kristen Dunst, Collin Farrell and Elle Fanning all perfectly cast in their roles.
+This movie stars an all-star cast in Nicole Kidman, Kristen Dunst, Collin Farrell, and Elle Fanning all perfectly cast in their roles.
 The story centers around a girl’s school in Virginia during the Civil War.
 Their small world is turned upside down when a wounded Yankee soldier comes into their school.

 This movie is also a remake of the 1971 Eastwood vehicle of the same name, with the main difference being this time around the story is told from the female perspective.
-This is one of the best studies of femininity I have ever seen.
+This story is one of the best studies of femininity I have ever seen.
 All the girls and their two teachers represent various spectrums of how femininity is viewed and portrayed in films.

 The perfectly lit scenes of the girls are completely contrasted by the images of young May, played by Oona Laurence, walking alone through the woods picking up mushrooms and whistling.
 The trees looked like something straight up pulled from a horror movie, as they are overgrown, bent and dark.
-Seeing a small country girl in a beautiful dress almost completely swallowed up by the dark nature around her is haunting by itself, but adding her nonchalant attitude about the dangers around her is jarring.
+Seeing a small country girl in a beautiful dress almost wholly swallowed up by the mysterious nature around her is haunting by itself, but adding her nonchalant attitude about the dangers around her is jarring.

 The Beguiled is a small and simple story, jammed packed with multiple deep and rich character studies.
 Delivering on visuals thanks to Coppola and Le Sourd and heightened by an all-star cast performance that any director would love to have on their film, it was a beautiful film to watch.
 Fair to say it’s not for everyone, but like the pieces of art it mirrors, there is something about it that draws you in.
 Oona whistling to the tune of war is why I love movies.